Boarding FAQs

 - All of the children in the Prep School have access to email on a daily basis

-- Each boarding House has at least two incoming phone lines for parents to call in the evenings.
-(A total of ten incoming lines solely for the use of parents and children)
+- Each boarding house has at least three incoming phone lines for parents to call in the evenings.
+These lines are solely used for parents and children.

-- Each boarding House has a 'Zoom' tablet or computer for children to use in the evenings; these tend to be used by the boarders whose parents live abroad.
+- Each boarding house has an iPad for Zoom calls for children to use in the evenings; these tend to be used by the boarders whose parents live abroad.